 We do not have core funding to undertake a wider distribution of Scottish films.
 We aim to empower filmmakers by helping them learn about new models of distribution and marketing through our events and training opportunities, such as Make Your Market.

 Are you a government funded body?

-SDI is not a National Portfolio Organisation though many of our training initiatives and films have received support from Creative Scotland.
-SDI is incorporated as a non profit through SDI Outreach (Limited by Guarantee) with a board of directors, and SDI Productions Ltd. which works on feature productions.
+SDI is not a National Portfolio Organisation, though many of our training initiatives and films have received support from Creative Scotland.
+Scottish Documentary Institute is incorporated as a non-profit company Limited by Guarantee.
+It received Charitable Status in April 2019 from OSCR.